Learn how to make chalk paint with the BEST recipe. Our readers have spoken—there is no better DIY chalk paint recipe on the internet!

 - You can make it in any color you like.

-- You control the thickness of the paint.
+- You control the consistency of the paint.

 - It can be easily modified for paint sprayers.

-Before coming up with my own recipe, I searched and tried all four DIY chalk paint recipes out there.
-Although I was satisfied with the recipe that used Calcium Carbonate, I took my recipe one step further and added a secret ingredient to make it even better.
-Once that secret ingredient was in the mix, I came to see that my DIY chalk paint recipe was the best of the bunch!
+Before coming up with my own recipe, I searched and tried all the popular DIY chalk paint recipes out there.
+I found the unsanded grout recipe to be the worst of the bunch, while the plaster of Paris recipe performed a little better.
+Although I was satisfied with the one that used Calcium Carbonate, I took my recipe one step further and added an extra ingredient to make it even better.
+Once that extra bit of magic was in the mixture, I came to see that this DIY chalk paint recipe was the best of the bunch!

 As an engineer in the construction industry, I’ve always had a natural curiosity about construction materials in terms of what they do, how they work, what additives can be mixed together and so on.
-I knew talc was used in many areas of construction and in our daily life, including in paints.
-I also knew that talc not only improves the adhesion of paint, but it also works as a matting and anti-cracking agent.
+I knew talc was used in many areas of construction, including in paints.
+Talc not only improves the adhesion of paint, but it also works as a matting and anti-cracking agent.

-With this in mind, I decided to add talc to my DIY chalk paint recipe.
+With this in mind, I added talc to my DIY chalk paint recipe, and the results I got just blew me away!

 For more info on what talc is and where it is used, please visit Industrial Minerals Association North America.